torvalds/linux/Documentation/input/devices/elantech.rst

 Parity checking and packet re-synchronization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is no parity checking, however some consistency checks can be performed.
+There is anal parity checking, however some consistency checks can be performed.

 For instance for EF113::